mlilback/rc2SwiftClient/Issues.md

 	* opening sidebar on full screen adjust only the size of editor, not results.
 	* ability to center splitters (double click is standard, right?)

+* startup dialog not shown when restoring a session. why?